sfc-gh-boconnor/scotland_hol/README.md

 * Highlight the code created and delete it
-* Copy the following code into the canvas and then run it
+* Copy the following code into the canvas

+* In packages, add the package pydeck
+* Run the app

 ```python
 # Import python packages